Academic Training for J-1 Students

 2. Complete the "Student Academic Training (AT)" request via the OISS Portal.

-Access the OISS Portal, click on "Current Students" and then select "J-1 Students."
-Then select, complete and submit the "Student Academic Training (AT)" request.
+Access the OISS Portal and go to the Documents & Requests section.
+Select, complete and submit the Academic Training request.

 3. When to Apply